datarobot-oss/custom-models-action/README.md

 #### Development Workflow

 Changes in this repository should be submitted as pull requests.
-When a pull request is created, the associated GitHub workflow is triggered and the following jobs are executed
+When a pull request is created, the associated GitHub workflow is triggered, and the following jobs are executed
 sequentially:

 * Linter
 * Code style checks
 * Unit-tests.
-* Aa single functional test
+* A single functional test

 > **Note:** To enable the full execution of the functional test, the two related
 > variables (`DATAROBOT_WEBSERVER` and `DATAROBOT_API_TOKEN`) must be set in the